 - Unblocking Netflix USA, iPlayer, Amazon Prime

 - Strict no-logs policy for personal information

-That’s not all NordVPN is good for, though.
-With 5,000+ proxy servers in 62 countries, NordVPN has one of the biggest server networks in the industry.
+With 5,500 servers in 59 countries, NordVPN has one of the biggest server networks in the industry.
 You can get an IP from virtually anywhere, and access most (if not all) of the world’s local content libraries using the service.
 You can also block ads and malware using built-in cybersecurity features, and that’s not all.
 NordVPN’s apps are available for all common devices – including routers, game consoles. macOS, iOS, Android, Windows and Linux.
 With so many features, an intuitive single-click interface, and the ability to connect up to 6 devices at any given time, it’s hard to go wrong with this provider.